ku113p/my-go-comeback/chapterts/02practice/todo/README.md

 ## 🧠 Notes

 - Tasks are stored locally.
-- The `-daemon` flag is for optional directory-based task operations—implementation-dependent.
+- Daemon mode is optional but useful for automating task input using external processes or integrations.

 ## TODO
-- [ ] impl daemon operations from files
 - [ ] tests